salylgw/gammath_spot/README.rst

 13. You can do backtesting on provided watchlist.
 If you installed this software then run: `gammath_backtester sample_watchlist.csv > log_backtester.txt`
 14. If not installed but just obtained the code then go to the directory `gammath_spot/gammath_spot/` where all the source files are and run: `python gammath_stocks_backtesting.py sample_watchlist.csv > log_backtester.txt`.
 You can update the function locally for implementing your own strategy
 15. For each stock, it processes (based on a strategy you implement/use) the data collected by scraper app and processes the stock history based gScore/micro-gScores for approximately last 5 years (that were saved from the gscore historian) and saves the backtesting stats in `tickers/<ticker_symbol>/<ticker_symbol>_gtrades_stats.csv`
+16. You can check the backtesting stats to understand if the strategy you use worked historically and then decide whether to use that strategy or not

 # Investment blog